brightlikethelight/HUSAI/paper/sae_stability_paper.md

 ### 4.2 Decoupling of Reconstruction and Stability

-Figure 2 reveals troubling decoupling: all 10 SAEs achieve excellent reconstruction quality (EV > 0.92) but show poor feature consistency (PWMCC ~ 0.30).
+Figure 2 reveals troubling decoupling: all 10 SAEs achieve excellent reconstruction quality (TopK EV = 0.919±0.002, ReLU EV = 0.977±0.0002) but show poor feature consistency (PWMCC ~ 0.30).
 The SAEs cluster in the bottom-right quadrant ("good reconstruction, poor stability"), with no SAEs reaching the ideal top-right quadrant.

 This decoupling challenges current evaluation practices.
 Standard metrics (explained variance, L0 sparsity, dead neuron percentage) suggest successful training, yet features fail to reproduce across independent runs.
 A practitioner evaluating a single SAE using standard metrics would incorrectly conclude the model is reliable.